mmottl/pomap/README.md

 #### Referential transparency

-The currently implemented functions all handle the datastructure in a purely functional way.
-This allows you to hold several versions of a datastructure in memory while benefiting from structure sharing.
-This makes backing out changes to the datastructure efficient and straightforward and also allows you to use the library safely in a multi-threaded environment.
+The currently implemented functions all handle the data structure in a purely functional way.
+This allows you to hold several versions of a data structure in memory while benefiting from structure sharing.
+This makes backing out changes to the data structure efficient and straightforward and also allows you to use the library safely in a multi-threaded environment.

 #### Incremental updates